 Also, Ayurveda is known for its uniqueness to tailor treatment specifically to individuals according to there specific health symptoms and body type.

-Ayurvedic Herbs and Natural Remedies to Cure a Dry Vagina
+Ayurvedic Herbs and Natural Remedies to Increase Lubrication

 Aloe vera gel

-This is a good moisturizer.
+This is a good natural vaginal lubricant.
 It is also good for the reproductive health.
 It can be taken with winter cherry and saffron added to a glass of milk at night, just before bed.
 You can also mix rose water and aloe vera gel and apply it on the vagina.